jpt13653903/ALCHA/CONTRIBUTING.md

 If you'd like to make contributions to the project, the preferred method for the general public is to create a fork, make the changes and then [create a pull request](https://github.com/jpt13653903/ALCHA/pulls) for that fork.
 Project collaborators should create a branch, make changes and then [create a pull request](https://github.com/jpt13653903/ALCHA/pulls) for that branch.

+## Build environment

+The build process is dependent on:

+- GNU G++ (use MinGW on Windows)
+- GNU Make
+- Python (optional)
+    - Python is used to auto-gen various parts of the code-base, but the output of the auto-gen process is included in the repository.
+    - At the time of writing this, Python 3.6.5 was used.

+To build the project, run "make" from the project root.

 ## Dependencies

 Please keep dependencies to an absolute minimum.
 The vision is that the target user can download a single executable file and then use it.
 Any framework or library in use should either be so standard that all target systems are guaranteed to have it (C run-time, Win32 API on Windows, POSIX Threads on Linux, etc.) or statically linked into the project binary.